poult-lab/daily-word/english_words_ learning.md

 01.cuisine  [kwɪˈziːn]

-[noun] Italian cuisine. /Given the historical connection between traditional Korean cuisine and vegetarian dishes often prepared in households and Buddhist temples, this list serves as both a representation of Seoul's past and its present.
+[noun] Italian cuisine.

+/Given the historical connection between traditional Korean cuisine and vegetarian dishes often prepared in households and Buddhist temples, this list serves as both a representation of Seoul's past and its present./

+Korean cuisine enters global mainstream fueled by K-content fever.

 "a style of cooking"